 We don’t use titles or ranks.
 We wear our street clothes when training.
 This is important because we also practice deploying the tools you may choose to carry for defense in the clothes you normally wear.
 We train on mats because we use the space at a BJJ school and do not wear shoes because they may damage the mats.
-The simple rules for class: Protect yourself at all times, take care of your training partner, and don't drop your weapon.
+The simple rules for class: Protect yourself at all times, take care of your training partner and don't drop your weapon.
 Class sizes are usually very small so everyone gets the individual attention they need.
-Classes are scheduled for 1 hour, but usually run longer.
+Classes are scheduled for 1 hour but usually run longer.
+Class fee is $20 per class.
+Please contact us before coming to class

 We have plenty of equipment to get you started.
 If you continue to take class, you'll want to get some sticks, padded sticks, practice knives, and some protective equipment.
 There are also plenty of outlets for both sticks and practice weapons online, and you can check the Links page under "Equipments" for our recommendations.